uclhal/Data-Science-for-Docs/05-lesson-05-data-wrangling.md

 ##      14      95     110     109     125     223      26
 ~~~

 So this is starting to look ugly!
+You 'll remember parts of this from the [first lesson](00-lesson-00-intro.html) where we introduced the ideas of vectors and matrices.
+And that to 'R' everything is a vector.
+To work with 'bits' of data, we therefore need to specify the 'address' of the data.

-First, `table(ddata$news_risk)` inspects the news_risk variable.
+In this example, the first code snippet `table(ddata$news_risk)` inspects the news_risk variable.
 We have 4 levels from 0 to 3 corresponding to 'lowest', 'low', 'medium', and 'high' risk.

 Next, we want to summarise heart rate for just patients in the highest risk class, and we type `summary(ddata[ddata$news_risk==3,]$hrate)`.
 Let's break this down.
 I'll focus on one bit at a time, and use `...` to indicate the missing pieces.